Morocco

 As a compulsive shopper, the souks were the main attraction for me - mazes of stalls selling row upon row of fabrics, spices, bags, soaps and of course, tagines.

-I felt pretty chuffed to be coming away with three new bags, lots of spices I didn't recognise the names of, some solid perfume that smelt like my yoga studio, and several lampshades.
+I felt pretty chuffed to be coming away with three new bags, lots of spices I hadn't tasted before, solid perfume, and several lampshades.
 Sadly I couldn't fit a tagine in my backpack.

 Souks, Marrakech